patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/usage-and-behavior/filters/filters.md

 The following elements can be used in a faceted (checkbox) filter:
 1. **Facets:** Different categories containing filter values, such as _Status_ or _Vendor_.
 2. **Values:** What users might filter on.
 Each category is made up of checkbox selects, where each category can have multiple options selected.
 Never include two selection types within the same faceted filter.
-3. **Filter chips:**  Records of each selection, shown when the options menu is collapsed.
+3. **Filter labels:**  Records of each selection, shown when the options menu is collapsed.

 **Note:** Consider adding an “Other” option to attribute lists where items may not fall under any of the specified values.